ahmad-kad/rpg_manager/README.md

 We can also edit previously created characters, both finished and unfinished, by loading the character onto an edit screen

+Credits are low resource text view that contains information about who contributed to the project.

 ## Class Diagram
 <img src="classd.png" alt="Class Diagram" width="512">